Proofing is a critical step in the process of building a strong relationship with a client while looking professional.

 Now that we’ve covered the tools, let’s cover how to actually send the proofs and some best practices.

-It worked, but maybe not the most professional.
+It worked, but was not the most professional.

 Sending Out Emails